shorebirdtech/updater/library/README.md

 - Server is authoritative, regarding current update/patch state.
 Client can cache state in memory.
 Not written to disk.
 - Patches are downloaded to a temporary location on disk.
-- Client keeps on disk:
+- Client keeps on disk (in state.json):
   - Current release version.
 Set when the app launches.
 If the app is updated to a new release version, all state is invalidated.
   - Queue of PatchEvents.
 This is cleared once events are sent to our servers.